NOAA-OWP/SoilFreezeThaw/INSTALL.md

 # Build and Run Instructions
-Detailed instructions on how to build SFT in three modes (standalone, pseudo, and nextgen frameworks).
+Detailed instructions on how to build and run SFT in three modes (standalone, pseudo, and nextgen frameworks) are provided below.
 Building SFT requires [GCC](https://gcc.gnu.org) and [CMAKE](https://cmake.org/) on your machine.

 ## Clone the repository
 ```